SDK stats in Azure Monitor Application Insights

 • Request and dependency analysis over time.
 Splits request and dependency telemetry by the item's success value at the application, then shows Sent versus Dropped in separate bar charts:

 • Successful and sent vs. dropped.
-Compares items that the application recorded as successful and that the exporter sent to Application Insights with items in the same category that the exporter dropped.
+This chart shows request and dependency items that the application records as successful.
+The chart compares items the exporter sends to Application Insights with items the exporter drops.

 • Failed and sent vs. dropped.
 Compares items that the application recorded as failed and that the exporter sent with items in the same category that the exporter dropped.
 Spikes in Failed, Dropped often indicate transient service issues, throttling, or configuration problems.